shakes76/PatternAnalysis-2023/recognition/oasis-brain-vqvae-s4581368/README.md

 ![](./images/higher_qual_zoomed.png)

 ## Reproduction
-To generate the images shown above, ensure the OASIS data path is either specified or in the working directory, and run ```train.py```.
+To generate the images shown above, ensure the OASIS data path is either specified or in the working directory, install all necessary dependencies, ensure that you are in a conda environment, and run ```driver.py```.
 This will generate the ```log``` and ```model``` directories in the workspace, which save the various models, logs and tensorboard logfiles for each time the training script is run.

 ## Model Dependencies
 | **Library** | **Version** |